scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-You sever the connections surrounding the target creature, leaving them utterly isolated.
-Make a spellcasting roll vs their Willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
+You sever the connections surrounding a creature you can see, leaving them utterly isolated.
+Make a spellcasting roll against their Willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
 While isolated, magic that is not their own cannot reach them, they cannot be detected with magical means and they cannot be contacted through telepathy.
 Any powers given from a deity or other being cannot be used while isolated.

 Add a proficiency die for every level above 6th.